International students: Before you arrive

 - Find out about what's on in Bristol, and what support is available to help you meet people and make friends

-- Take a virtual tour of the campus and city and find out the student experience and study in 2022/23
+- Take a virtual tour of the campus and city.

 You need to register so you can start your studies and become part of our community.
 Find out how to register.

 IT: get started

 Your IT account, including your university email, will be set up after you have registered.
 Get familiar with the IT systems you will use and the tools available to help you get the most out of your learning.